Dynamical symmetries of the anisotropic oscillator: Dynamical symmetries

 These can be solved to obtain

-We thus have the following closed form expression: where \(A\) is a constant which can be determined from the third condition that is to be accounted for.
-Some straightforward calculations lead to Restoring now the index \(j\), we have the results
+We thus have the following closed-form expressions: where $A$ is a constant which can be determined from the third condition that is to be accounted for.
+Some straightforward calculations lead to Restoring now the index $j$, we have the results:

 The above forms are new and of interest, in that they specify the canonical transformations that map the Hamiltonian of the anisotropic oscillator to that of the isotropic one.
-Thus, in these new canonical variables, the anisotropic oscillator Hamiltonian admits of an \(SU(n)\) symmetry.
+Thus, in these new canonical variables, the anisotropic oscillator admits an $SU(n)$ symmetry.